a young person found dead during a student “baptism”

 About 300 young people gathered on this well-known site to host student parties for this “baptism” organized by several high schools in the province of Namur.

 There was no alcohol during this baptism.
-On the other hand, after these ordeals, it flowed afloat
+On the other hand, after these trials, it flowed freely

 “There was a first part of the evening during which the students participated in a series of successive tests such as swallowing animal food, lying in a bath of blood, etc. A sort of initiatory journey before passing in front of a member of the committee.
 There was no alcohol during this baptism.
 On the other hand, after these ordeals, it flowed freely “, indicated the public prosecutor of Namur according to the newspaper L’Avenir.